anuragpoolakkal/medbuddy/README.md

-# MedBuddy
+# Medbuddy
-MedBuddy is a mobile app used to remind a person about the medicines they have to take.
+Medbuddy is a mobile app used to remind a person about the medicines they have to take.
 This app is built using Flutter in Dart language.

 Project Team Members:
 1. Anurag P<br>